 Hazard’s mind whirred looking for a hole in this argument, but he couldn’t find one.
-At least, he reasoned, no-one would mistake Theo as someone more important than he was.
+At least, he reasoned, no-one would mistake Theo for someone more important than he was.

 ‘Where can we find him?’

 They found him in an abandoned lot on the outskirts of town.
 True to form he was circling an abandoned car, hitting it with a two-by-four between bouts of howling.
 The timing of his blows was immaculate.
-The car’s engine was running and the speakers were belting out a post-rock dirge of cataclysmic proportions.
+The car’s engine was running and the speakers were belting out a cataclysmic post-rock dirge.
 Silhouetted by the livid red of the setting sun, Theodore Stone looked like hell’s bouncer.

 ‘Ahoy there,’ Sunshine sang with what Hazard and Bas thought to be rather reckless cheeriness.

-Stone froze in mid smash and turned his head with terrible slowness.
+Stone stopped in mid smash and turned his head with blood freezing slowness.

 ‘What do you want?’ he said.